BUSINESS IMMIGRATION LAW FIRM IN DALLAS

 For many people, the easiest way to get a US Immigration Visa or Green Card is through employment immigration or "work visa".

 The H-1B employment visa allows for a person to be an employee of a sponsoring employer to perform duties that require “specialized knowledge.”
 That means that the duties of the job offered to the H-1B employee must require someone with a higher education and/or specialized work experience.
-To learn more visit our H-1B Employment Visa page or contact a Davis & Associates work visa attorney.
+Learn more about H-1B Employment Visa pages or contact an expert work visa attorney here!

 GREEN CARD THOUGH EMPLOYMENT HELP FROM CORPORATE IMMIGRATION LAW FIRM